 Sustainable procurement incorporates issues such as environmental management, ethical procurement and socio - economic benefits into the procurement process to help achieve the Government’s commitment to spend public money efficiently, economically and ethically.

 Government has an obligation to ensure its procurement conduct is at all times fair, ethical, transparent and probity rich.
 This includes use of probity advisory and probity audit services.

 View guidance on corruption prevention, fairness and probity

 Code of Practice for Procurement

-The Code of Practice of Procurement and the related Implementation Guidelines cover all NSW Government procurement activities except for construction procurement.
+The Code of Practice of Procurement and the related Implementation Guidelines apply to construction procurement.
 The Code outlines the philosophy, obligations and standards of behaviour applicable to all parties in the supply chain during the procurement process.